 Academy Days Homeschool Co-op meets Thursdays for 14 weeks in the fall and 14 weeks in the spring at Coosada Baptist Church near Millbrook, Alabama, to learn, socialize and support one another.
-Starting Fall 2016, the co-op will meet on Tuesdays.
+Starting Fall 2016, the co-op will meet on Tuesdays, but for Spring 2016 the co-op will still meet on Thursdays.
 Academy Days Co-op is designed for high school students, but we also include preschool through junior high classes so the entire family can participate.

 Academy Days Co-op is not a church school.
 If your child is compulsory age, then you must first be enrolled in a church school to comply with state regulations.
 Although many families in Academy Days belong to Outlook Academy, we welcome families from any homeschool covering.

 As a Christian homeschool co-op, we base our guidelines on precepts from the Bible, and classes are taught from a Christian worldview.
 Nevertheless, as an inclusive group, we welcome all families from diverse backgrounds, beliefs, and homeschool styles.

 Academy Days Co-op has been operating since the 2006-2007 school year.
 During this time, more than 75% of our graduates have progressed to college (76.19%).
 For Spring 2015, a full 100% of our graduates went on to college or university that fall.
 We are very proud of our industrious students and dedicated team teachers!
 Of course, college is not a prerequisite for success in life, and we also applaud our other graduating students from previous years who have chosen employment, entrepreneurship or military over college.